- Overview

 make build; make start

-Open an incognito browser.
+Open an incognito browser and navigate to:

 app-provider.localhost:3000